top of page

 Sep 2, 20244 min read

-Not pushing down just placing your hands on the keys: Holistic Pianism No.2
+Not pushing down just placing your hands on the keys; Holistic Pianism (2)

 What if playing the piano isn’t about pushing keys down, but about how lightly we place our hands on them?
 A closer look at weight, touch, and unnecessary tension.